Houdini 21.0 Nodes Geometry nodes

 Animated Pose

-The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide deformation transforms, provided as P and transform (matrix3) point attribute values.
+The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide deformation transforms.
+These transforms are provided from the input’s P and transform (matrix3) point attribute values.

 See also